mapauhernandez/happy-robot-acme-demo/tiny-api/README.md

 The container entrypoint automatically adds the correct `--ssl-*` flags to Uvicorn when both variables are supplied.
 If the variables are omitted the server listens over plain HTTP.

+If you generated certificates with `scripts/generate-certs.sh`, mount `certs/server.crt` and `certs/server.key` instead and have clients trust `certs/rootCA.pem` (for example, by passing `--cacert certs/rootCA.pem` to curl).

 The container exposes the same FastAPI application on port `8000`.
 Adjust `DEMO_API_KEY` to match the credential you intend to use for requests.